urahara897/interview_cardmarket/README.md

 # Interviews

 ## This repo contains tasks we request interviewees to complete
+* This repository should be forked, candidates should work in their own forked versions.
 * No tasks require the use of any paid services.
 * For all of the following tasks please use your favourite tools.
 * During the interview the interviewee guides us through